 Think about your business.
 Can you clearly define its purpose?
 If you can’t, return to your mission statement.
 Cut through the fluff and identify concisely what your business aims to achieve.
-Under which virtues does your business operate under?
+Under which virtues does your business operate?

 After you define your business’ purpose, communicate it.
 Be clear on what your business stands for and communicate that consistently in your branding.

-Stakeholders doesn’t exclusively mean shareholders.
+Stakeholders don’t exclusively mean shareholders.
 A stakeholder is anybody who has a stake in a company’s growth (or decline).

 That means employees, employers, shareholders, and customers alike.